Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 You've just taken a man's life.

-Maybe I'm not I'm not trying to ask for a better quality of killer, but maybe I am.
+Maybe, I'm not trying to ask for a better quality of killer, but maybe I am.

 Maybe I am.

-If you're going to take somebody's life, especially a young father and husband, perhaps have a little bit more I don't know, solemnity about it.
+If you're going to take somebody's life, especially a young father and husband, perhaps have a little bit more, I don't know, solemnity about it.

 Is that the right word?

-have since come out and provided evidence of messages that were sent through the platform where he confessed to it on a Discord server, where he said, It was me at UVU yesterday.
+have since come out and provided evidence of messages that were sent through the platform where he confessed to it on a Discord server where he said, it was me at UVU yesterday.

 I'm sorry for all of this.

-This reads from an account that allegedly belongs to Robinson, according to the spokesperson and law enforcement source, and I believe Discord have voluntarily come out with this.
+This reads from an account that allegedly belongs to Robinson, according to the spokesperson and law enforcement source.

 Law enforcement sources have told CBS News that Robinson and his friends bantered about the shooting before his arrest in a group chat on Discord involving more than 20 people.

-The Discord messages which are said To be from Robinson were first reported by the Washington Post and are thought to have been written and posted towards the end of a manhunt for the killer.
+The Discord messages, which are said to be from Robinson, were first reported by the Washington Post and are thought to have been written and posted towards the end of a manhunt for the killer.

 The spokesperson said about there was no evidence that it was planned or promoted on Discord.

-From what I know, we only have access to the Discord messages which were sent to this server, though.
+From what I know, we only have access to the Discord messages which were sent to this server though.

 So we don't know if then anything was said in DMs.

-Uh the attorney uh Jay Cox has said uh previously that uh he was deeply indoctrinated with leftist ideology, or rec or all evidence seems to point in that direction.
+The attorney Jay Cox has said previously that he was deeply indoctrinated with leftist ideology.

-Public records reviewed by the BBC suggest that he had in the past registered as an unaffiliated or nonpartisan, so this is where the BBC try and run a little bit of cover and say, like, oh, but he wasn't affiliated with any particular party or radical leftists don't associate themselves with the Democrat Party anyway.
+So this is where the BBC try and run a little bit of cover and say like, oh, but he wasn't affiliated with any particular party.

-They think the Democrats are some kind of radical right wing party.
+They think the Democrats are some kind of radical right-wing party.

 Same sort of news that we saw from that.